 “He (Justin Trudeau) cares about the people way up North that we were trained our entire lives to ignore.
 Trained our entire lives to hear not a word of what’s goin’ on up there.
 But what’s goin’ on up there ain’t good.
 Maybe even worse than it’s ever been.
 So it’s not on the improve but we’re gonna get it fixed.
 And we got the guy to do it.
 To start, to help.”
 (Full video)

 It’s something we should think about, and it’s something we must care about.
 As Canadians, these stories are undeniable facts about our country’s past.
-We shouldn’t have to wait for news headlines like Attawapiskat to act or to stir up conversation about the issue.
+We shouldn’t have to wait for news headlines like Attawapiskat to act or to stir up the conversation.
 The effects of the residential school program are enduring time and have continued to negatively affect the lives of people in our country.

 The first step, as I’ve taken myself, is to learn and understand.
-The Secret Path brings us a story featuring genuine Canadian people who live everyday still feelings the effects of what happened 50 years ago.
+The Secret Path brings us a story featuring genuine Canadian people who live every day still feeling the effects of what happened 50 years ago.
 Watch it, and think about it.
-For all of the things we believe and love about our country – our past is not always so clean.
+Because for all of the things we believe and love about our country, it’s clear that our past is not always so clean.
 It’s also important to remember that these events aren’t limited to Charlie Wenjack – there are many others who were victimized by the residential school system.
-As a Canadian, it’s easy to look at the time that has passed and think that we’re different from the people who did this.
-The challenge is to do something about it.
+As a Canadian, it’s easy to separate oneself from this tragedy because of the passing time or the cultural differences.
+The real challenge is to do something about it.

 Proceeds from the sale of Secret Path go to The Gord Downie Secret Path fund for Truth and Reconciliation.